chetan20030990/networking-portfolio/README.md

 - Enterprise network design and implementation
 - Cloud networking and AWS infrastructure
 - Network automation and Infrastructure as Code
 - Network security and penetration testing
 - Telecommunications infrastructure management

 **Available for:**
 - Full-time positions starting May 2026
-- Internships and co-op opportunities (Spring 2026)
 - Contract and consulting projects
 - Technical mentoring and knowledge sharing